 One of the more enjoyable activities is to slow down and enjoy a drink or snack at one of the cafes fronting the valley while taking in the sight.

 It was hot during our visit but the lovely ambience will certainly justify the trek and as it going downhill, it is less physical demanding too.
 Just remember to bring along drinking water, sunblock and a hat.

 Aerial view of the rice terraces from a height of about 150m captured with a drone.
 The white trails are one of the walking paths while the dots on the trails are visitors moving along it.

 A farmer’s rest house on the rice field.
-It’s interesting to note that the rice here are cultivated not for commercial purpose but mainly for tourism and self-consumption.
+It’s interesting to note that the rice here is cultivated not for commercial purposes but mainly for tourism and self-consumption.

 A couple of local kids playing at the trail provided for an interesting photo opportunity on the terraced field.

 Go Local @ Ping ‘an Village